-Automated teeth localization, segmentation, and labeling from intra-oral 3D scans are crucial tasks in modern dentistry, significantly improving dental diagnostics, treatment planning, and population-based studies on oral health.
-Before initiating any orthodontic or restorative treatment planning, it is essential for a CAD system to accurately segment and label each instance of teeth in the 3D dental scan.
+Automated teeth localization, segmentation, and labeling from intra-oral 3D scans significantly improve dental diagnostics, treatment planning, and population-based studies on oral health.
+Before initiating any orthodontic or restorative treatment, it is essential for a CAD system to accurately segment and label each instance of teeth.
 This eliminates the need of time-consuming manual adjustments by the dentist.
-To address this need, the \textit{3D Teeth Scan Segmentation and Labeling Challenge (3DTeethSeg)} \cite{ben20233dteethseg,ben2022teeth3ds} was organized in conjunction with the International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) in 2022.
-This challenge provides the upper and lower intra-oral 3D scans of 900 subjects, along with the corresponding manual annotations for teeth segmentation and labeling tasks.
-The data annotation was performed in collaboration with clinical evaluators with more than 10 years of expertise in orthodontistry, dental surgery, and endodontics.
-A preliminary benchmark of state-of-the-art methods for the challenge can be found in \cite{ben20233dteethseg}.
+The \textit{3DTeethSeg} provides the upper and lower jaw scans of 900 subjects, and the manual segmentations of the teeth, obtained from clinical evaluators with more than 10 years of expertise \cite{ben20233dteethseg,ben2022teeth3ds}.